-Part 2 will begin on Thursday 3rd May 19.00 to 21.00 and will consist of six two hour sessions, some classroom and some practical, culminating in the BBKA Basic Exam, the cost of which is included in the course fee.
-Enquiries and applications to should be made to Admissions (Rosewarne) 01209 722100 or email firstname.lastname@example.org.
+Part 2 will consist of six two hour sessions, some classroom and some practical, culminating in the BBKA Basic Exam, the cost of which is included in the course fee and will begin after May 2015.
+Enquiries and applications to should be made to Admissions (Rosewarne) 0845 60 50 455 or email Duchy course enquiries.

 These courses will equip you with the knowledge and practical skill to start your own apiary if you so wish and to carry out all necessary operations with confidence.
 It will also help beginners to revise and extend their knowledge and skill.
 The course will help you aim for the highest standards of beekeeping and anticipate some of the pitfalls of the early years.
 Beekeepers with experience will be as welcome as those with no knowledge at all.